 The attorney who worked on this deal on behalf of the athlete, Mike Caspino, told The Athletic he’s worked on deals like this with about 30 high school athletes.

-Currently, only 7 states allow high school student athletes to monetize their NIL, although state high school association rules generally don’t apply to private schools or academies that operate outside of their system.
+Currently, only some states allow high school student athletes to monetize their NIL, although state high school association rules generally don’t apply to private schools or academies that operate outside of their system.